vedderb/vesc_pkg/vesc_x3_bridge/README_stm-in.md

 ## Multi-motor setups

-Additional motors need VESC's own CAN-follower feature (configured in VESC Tool, not scripted) plus a separate slave-variant script that only handles speed-limit sync (not included in this package).
+Additional motors need VESC's own Multi ESC over CAN feature enabled here on this master VESC (App Settings -> General -> Multi ESC over CAN, configured in VESC Tool, not scripted) plus the separate **VESC X3 Bridge STM Slave** package installed on each additional motor's VESC, which only handles speed-limit sync.

 If VESC Express's controller id isn't the default (2), edit `express-can-id` at the top of `code_stm.lisp` to match.